Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Traveling waves and their stability

 and $C_+=-2\,\at{1-\ka}-\delta\,\at{\Xi_+-\Xi_-}$ is an immediate consequence of \eqref{Lem:TW:PEqn3}. \end{proof} \paragraph{Remarks} \begin{enumerate} \item The left hand side in condition \eqref{Lem:TW:Eqn3} is linear and increasing with respect to $\Xi_+-\Xi_-$, while the right hand side is also increasing but strictly convex.
 Comparing the respective values at $0$ and $\infty$ we conclude that for any $\Om\neq 0$ there exists a unique positive interface width.
 Moreover, by asymptotic standard techniques we show

 where $o\at{1}$ means arbitrarily small for small $\tau$.
-Notice that the left hand side of \eqref{Lem:TW:Eqn3} and the middle part in \eqref{Lem:TW:Eqn4} are not defined for $\delta=0$, which is another indication for the importance of the quenched disorder. \item The traveling wave solutions from Theorem \ref{Thm:TW} are formally defined for all $p\in\Rset$ and do not involve any non-local side condition.
+Notice that the left hand side of \eqref{Lem:TW:Eqn3} and the middle part in \eqref{Lem:TW:Eqn4} are not defined for $\delta=0$, which is another indication for the importance of the \BMHC inhomogeneities modeled by $\theta$.\EMHC \item The traveling wave solutions from Theorem \ref{Thm:TW} are formally defined for all $p\in\Rset$ and do not involve any non-local side condition.
 However, the formulas can also be evaluated on the interval $p\in\ccinterval{0}{1}$ and provide via

 the value of the corresponding time dependent dynamical constraint, where $\Xi=\tfrac12\at{\Xi_-+\Xi_+}$.
 The error terms stem from the small interface width as well as the exponential tails in the back, but the main part grows linearly in time and is consistent with the limit model as described in \S\ref{sect:Intro}. \item In the bilinear limiting case $\ka=0$, we have $\Xi_-=\Xi_+=\Xi$ and the traveling wave formulas reduce to